[Skip to Content]

 B. Infographic.
 Submit ONE graphical display that makes large data sets intelligible without distorting what they say.
 Provide either a caption or a statement that puts the entry into context.

-Judges will consider how well the graphics reveal data by condensing large amounts of information into a visual that easily can be understood by the reader; whether they effectively integrate the verbal and statistical interpretations of a data set; and whether the viewer is drawn to the substance of the product rather than the mechanics of the technology or design of the graphics.
+Judges will consider how well the graphics reveal data by condensing large amounts of information into a visual that easily can be understood by the reader; whether they effectively integrate the verbal and statistical interpretations of a data set; and whether the infographic engages the viewer with the information presented rather than the mechanics of the technology or design of the graphics.

 25. Page Design